Metal: Ferrous and non-ferrous metals

-Brittle metal
+Brittle elemental metal

-While nearly all metals are malleable or ductile, a few—beryllium, chromium, manganese, gallium, and bismuth—are brittle.
+While nearly all elemental metals are malleable or ductile, a few—beryllium, chromium, manganese, gallium, and bismuth—are brittle.
 Arsenic and antimony, if admitted as metals, are brittle.
 Low values of the ratio of bulk elastic modulus to shear modulus (Pugh's criterion) are indicative of intrinsic brittleness.
+A material is brittle if it is hard for dislocations to move, which is often associated with large Burgers vectors and only a limited number of slip planes.

 Refractory metal

-In materials science, metallurgy, and engineering, a refractory metal is a metal that is extraordinarily resistant to heat and wear.
-Which metals belong to this category varies; the most common definition includes niobium, molybdenum, tantalum, tungsten, and rhenium.
+A refractory metal is a metal that is very resistant to heat and wear.
+Which metals belong to this category varies; the most common definition includes niobium, molybdenum, tantalum, tungsten, and rhenium as well as their alloys.
 They all have melting points above 2000 °C, and a high hardness at room temperature.
+Several compounds such as titanium nitride are also described as refractory metals.

 White metal

-A white metal is any of range of white-coloured metals (or their alloys) with relatively low melting points.
-Such metals include zinc, cadmium, tin, antimony (here counted as a metal), lead, and bismuth, some of which are quite toxic.
+A white metal is any of a range of white-colored alloys with relatively low melting points used mainly for decorative purposes.
 In Britain, the fine art trade uses the term "white metal" in auction catalogues to describe foreign silver items which do not carry British Assay Office marks, but which are nonetheless understood to be silver and are priced accordingly.

 Heavy and light metals

-A heavy metal is any relatively dense metal or metalloid.
-More specific definitions have been proposed, but none have obtained widespread acceptance.
-Some heavy metals have niche uses, or are notably toxic; some are essential in trace amounts.
-All other metals are light metals.
+A heavy metal is any relatively dense metal, either single element or multielement.
+Magnesium, aluminium and titanium alloys are light metals of significant commercial importance.
+Their densities of 1.7, 2.7 and 4.5 g/cm3 range from 19 to 56% of the densities of other structural metals, such as iron (7.9) and copper (8.9) and their alloys.